thephez/dash-user-docs/docs/core/api-ref/core-api-ref-remote-procedure-calls-raw-transactions.md

 ## GetRawTransaction

-The [`getrawtransaction` RPC](../api-ref/core-api-ref-remote-procedure-calls-raw-transactions.md#getrawtransaction) gets a hex-encoded serialized transaction or a JSON object describing the transaction.
+The [`getrawtransaction` RPC](core-api-ref-remote-procedure-calls-raw-transactions#getrawtransaction) gets a hex-encoded serialized transaction or a JSON object describing the transaction.
 By default, Dash Core only stores complete transaction data for UTXOs and your own transactions, so the RPC may fail on historic transactions unless you use the non-default `txindex=1` in your Dash Core startup settings.

 Note: By default this function only works for mempool transactions.
 When called with a blockhash argument, getrawtransaction will return the transaction if the specified block is available and the transaction is found in that block.
-When called without a blockhash argument, getrawtransaction will return the transaction if it is in the mempool, or if -txindex is enabled and the transaction is in a block in the blockchain.
+When called without a blockhash argument, getrawtransaction will return the transaction if it is in the mempool, or if `-txindex` is enabled and the transaction is in a block in the blockchain.
+Use the [`gettransaction` RPC](core-api-ref-remote-procedure-calls-wallet#gettransaction) for wallet transactions.

-As of Dash Core 18.0.0, transactions with unspent outputs will no longer be included unless -txindex is enabled.
+As of Dash Core 18.0.0, transactions with unspent outputs will no longer be included unless `-txindex` is enabled.

-[block:callout]
-{
-  "type": "warning",
-  "title": "Reindex note",
+> 🚧 Reindex note
+>
-  "body": "If you begin using `txindex=1` after downloading the block chain, you must rebuild your indexes by starting Dash Core with the option  `-reindex`.
+> If you begin using `txindex=1` after downloading the block chain, you must rebuild your indexes by starting Dash Core with the option  `-reindex`.
 This may take several hours to complete, during which time your node will not process new blocks or transactions.
-This reindex only needs to be done once."
+This reindex only needs to be done once.
-}
-[/block]

 *Parameter #1---the TXID of the transaction to get*